syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 This section explains how to handle appointment editing in WPF scheduler and also explains about the appointment resizing.

 ## Adding appointments
 Scheduler supports to add new appointment by using [Appointment Editor](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorWindow.html) UI window.
-Open this window by double clicking on a time cell or view header cell.
+Open this window by double clicking on a time cell or month cell or view header.

 N>
 * If `AllowViewNavigation` is true, the current view should be navigated to the respective day or timeline day views by single clicking on the date in view header.
 Other than date by double clicking on view header cell, the appointment editor window will be opened and by default the `AllDay` checkbox will be checked in the appointment editor window.
+* All day appointment can be created by double clicking on view header and not applicable for month view header.

 ## Editing appointment
 Scheduler supports to edit the appointment by using `Appointment Editor` UI window.
 Open this window by double clicking on the appointment.